Administration & Finance COVID-19 Information

 Sales meetings are not permitted.

-All campus sponsored or funded travel is restricted for Fall 2020.
+All campus sponsored or funded travel is restricted through the end of Spring 2021.
 No out-of-state travel is permitted at this time.
 In-state travel is restricted to critical operational travel only.

 Critical operational travel includes travel for: